top of page

 Piano

-I am very happy to teach classical piano to a wide variety of pupils from complete beginners to advanced pianists from age 5 upwards.
-I can help you to take ABRSM graded exams or explore classical piano repertoire and various other genres to enable you to be a well rounded musician and pianist.
+I am very happy to teach piano to a wide variety of pupils from complete beginners to advanced pianists from age 6 upwards.
+I can help you to take ABRSM graded exams or explore classical piano repertoire and various other genres (pop, rock, jazz) to enable you to be a well rounded musician and pianist.
+With regular practice you could be playing Mozart, Adele, the 12 bar blues and much more!

 Music Theory

 I can also teach music theory up to ABRSM grade 5.
 I believe that it is important to have a good grasp of music theory to compliment good piano technique and musicality.
-I can also teach more advanced harmony on request.
+I can also teach more advanced harmony on request which will help deepen one's understanding of music.

 Where do I teach?

-I am based in North London (N15) and am able to teach at my studio where I have a grand and upright piano.
-Under certain circumstances I may be able to teach at the pupil's house.
+I am based in North London (N15 - South Tottenham/Haringey) and am able to teach at my studio where I have a grand and upright piano.

 My Availability

-I am available during the weekday and weekend and can teach during the day or evening.
-To find out more about my availability please contact me.
+I am available during the weekday evenings and saturday.
+To find out more about my availability please contact me to arrange a trial lesson.

 My Rates